Skip navigation menu

 NINA GETS THINGS DONE.

 Nina Schwalbe, MPH, PhD, has spent her career as a public servant, working hard to fix broken systems and connect people to life-saving care.
+She has lowered drug costs and delivered hundreds of millions of vaccines around the world.
+Nina fights smart - and makes change happen.

 Introductory photo